Love & Logistics: Modernizing Your Older Home

 Making Space in Your Small House

-Older homes were built for less cluttered lifestyles.
-We simply didn’t have as many electric gadgets back then, and we made do with less space.
-Rooms were generally walled-in, not open architecture, and kitchens were often much smaller than today’s standard.
-Today, we prefer more spacious homes, so it’s natural that we want to open things up, knock down walls, add dormers or a bay window, and create a multi-use basement.
 Older homes sometimes put a damper on these plans.
 Walls you want gone are load bearing.
-Even if they’re not, in Victorians—which lack sheathing—those walls may contribute to the strength of the structure.
 That post in the basement, right where you want to put a pool table, may hold your house up.
-Even some mansions, with their beautifully appointed great rooms, make it difficult to carve out space for a powder room downstairs.
+Even the largest older homes, with their beautifully appointed great rooms, make it difficult to carve out space for a powder room downstairs.
 A dinky loo under existing stairs may be the best option.

-Challenges foster creativity.
-A small kitchen can gain space by going vertical, employing apothecary shelving.
-The same is true in other rooms; if you can’t expand horizontally, what can you do vertically?
-Spaces can be beautified and made to feel larger with clever paint schemes or well-placed lighting.
+Rooms can be made to feel larger with clever paint schemes or well-placed lighting.
 Add photos or paintings that pull you into the distance.
 Sometimes hiring a personal organizer to help arrange things—and get rid of things you don’t need—is money best spent.
 The less you have, the less you need to store.
 Or think outside of the house.
-Add a deck or patio, or build a little dining pavilion in your backyard that could be closed in the winter and open in the summer.
+Expand your living space with a deck or patio or build a little dining pavilion in your backyard that could be closed in the winter and open in the summer.

 Now You’re (Not) Cooking with Gas

 A short time ago, there was a kind of mania for gas ranges—a macho quest for the highest BTUs.
 But these burners came with problems.
 They required huge, energy-sucking hoods to capture the exhaust.
 Plus they sounded like jets taking off, and required an air replacement unit just to return the air that’s pumped out.
 Finally, it may be hard enough to find space for a gas stove in small, older kitchen; now your remodeler must fit in an air replacement unit, too.
 And then, of course, there are the deleterious health effects of gas cooking.
-Those high BTUs were making us sick.
+Those high BTUs were potentially making us sick.

 How Not to Shake, Rattle and Roll